emperorzzr/car/README.md

 3. For the Highlighted Car page it show  Carlist and detials (Brand,price,values)

-4. It has a highlight button that mark which car you selected but when you click again it will be unhighlight, when you refresh the page the data still save.
+4. It has a highlight button that mark which car you selected (the model and price but when you click again it will be unhighlight, when you refresh the page the data still save.

 ### Installation